EdwardLoa/SQL-Portfolio/Danny's Diner SQL portfolio.md

 Dear readers,

 Thank you for visiting my GitHub page.
-In this document, I showcase a shorter case study from 'data with Danny' where I leverage MySQL 5.7 Workbench to handle business queries, demonstrating my skills in
+In this document, I showcase my first SQL project using a short case study from 'data with Danny'.

-Because of the outdated version, some functions such as WITH is not available, so I used CREATE VIEW instead.
+I used MySQL 5.7 Workbench to handle these business queries.
+Note that because of the outdated version, some functions such as WITH is not available, so I used CREATE VIEW instead.

-The further down the questions, the more complicated the queries are.

 To view the complete case study, please visit [this page](https://8weeksqlchallenge.com/case-study-1/).